Tory peer calls on Rishi Sunak to stop Partygate inquiry into Boris Johnson – latest

 Johnson told to ‘be serious for once’ this week as Sunak allies fear return of Tory ‘psychodrama’

-Boris Johnson has submitted his defence dossier to the committee investigating whether he knowingly misled parliament over Partygate, as a row intensifies over accusations of his allies attempting to “discredit” the probe.
+Boris Johnson has submitted his defence dossier to the committee investigating whether he knowingly misled parliament over Partygate, as a row intensifies over accusations his allies are attempting to “discredit” the probe.

 The body wants to publish the dossier – submitted ahead of Wednesday’s televised hearing – as soon as possible, The Independent understands.